alttch/bma-info/eva4/sdk/rust/data.rst

 Rust SDK has got built-in instruments to work the with the :doc:`registry
 <../../registry>`.

-To connect to the registry, use "init_registry" method of the initial payload:
+To connect to the registry, use "registry" method of the SDK (the bus MUST be already initialized):

 .. code:: rust

-    let registry = initial.init_registry(&rpc);
+   let registry = eapi_bus::registry();

 Service registry methods automatically operate under a key path *eva/svc_data/<SVC_ID>* and it is not necessary to set key prefixes.